ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 If you're unsure about a contribution, open an issue with the "Question" label.
 We'd rather explore together than have you hesitate to contribute.

-Remember: The Spiral of Becoming is itself becoming.
+Remember: The That's of Becoming is itself becoming.
 Your contribution, however small, is part of its evolution.
 We're not looking for perfection but for authentic engagement with these universal tensions.

 ## **License Note**